makersmakingchange/Twitch-Switch/README.md

 ### 1. Read through the Maker Guide

-The [Maker Guide](/Documentation/Twitch_Switch_Maker_Guide.pdf) contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions (if applicable) and testing.
+The [Maker Guide](/Documentation/Twitch_Switch_Maker_Guide.pdf) contains all the necessary information to build this device, including tool lists, assembly instructions, programming instructions and testing.

+### 2. Order the Custom PCBs

+This build requires two customs PCBS: one custom PCB for the controller and one custom PCB for each of the three sensors.
+The sensor PCB has a number of surface mount components and it is recommended to have the PCB fabricator assemble these components on the board.

-### 2. Order the Off-The-Shelf Components
+### 3. Order the Off-The-Shelf Components

 The [Bill of Materials](/Documentation/Twitch_Switch_BOM.xlsx) lists all of the parts and components required to build the device.

-### 3. Print the 3D Printable components
+### 4. Print the 3D Printable components

 All of the files and individual print files can be in the [/Build_Files/3D_Printing_Files](/Build_Files/3D_Printing_Files/) folder.
+Instructions and settings are provided in the 3D Printing Guide section of the [Maker Guide](/Documentation/Twitch_Switch_Maker_Guide.pdf).

-### 4. Assemble the Twitch Switch
+### 5. Assemble the Twitch Switch

 Reference the [Maker Guide](/Documentation/Twitch_Switch_Maker_Guide.pdf) for the tools and steps required to build each portion.